rackerlabs/design-system/_component_design/chips.md

 layout: component
 category: Components
 usage: >
   Chips represent a unit of information, such as a contact, a device, a filter term, or metadata.
 Chips provide the user with a visual understanding of the information, and the ability to interact with it.
-Contact information and tags are common types of chips.
 preview-image: preview-images/chip.svg
 resource: true
 status: stable
-last-modified: 2018-04-09
+last-modified: 2018-04-13
 helix-ui-css: false
 helix-ui-javascript: false
 ---